All Episodes

 Well, this is an excellent question.

-I don't know that I'm the one to answer it, given that I've never done what you're going to do.
+I don't know that I'm the one to answer it, given that I've never done what you're going to do, and I've never had a desire to do what you're going to do, and that is raise a crumb cruncher from birth to adulthood.

-If I were in your shoes, I mean, just to be honest with you, I'd be praying for the next 18 years when I can kick the kid out of the house and go by faster than any 18 years in my life.
+If I were in your shoes, I mean, just to be honest with you, I'd be praying for the next 18 years when I can kick the kid out of the house would go by faster than any 18 years in my life.

 But you're talking about ideological type things.